refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 ## Sorting

 The `useSimpleList` hook supports the sorting feature.
-You can pass the `initialSorter` property to the hook to set the initial sorting state.
+You can pass the `sorters` property to the hook to set the initial and permanent sorting state.

 It also syncs the sorting state with the URL if you enable the [`syncWithLocation`](#syncwithlocation).